|Nutrition Facts (per serving)|

 |Total Carbohydrate 2g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Since wheat-based flour is typically used as a thickener for gravies, Thanksgiving and other occasions when gravy is a staple are tricky for those following a gluten-free diet.
+Since wheat-based flour is typically used as a thickener for gravies, it's tricky for those following a gluten-free diet during Thanksgiving and other occasions when gravy is a staple.
 The good news is that gluten-free turkey gravy is easy to make and just as delicious as wheat-based gravy.

-> This recipe is a staple for gluten-free Thanksgiving menus, but it's just as enjoyable in July served with grilled turkey.
+This recipe is a staple for gluten-free Thanksgiving menus, but it's just as enjoyable in July served with grilled turkey.
 In just minutes with simple ingredients, you can have a gravy anyone at the dinner table can enjoy.

 2 cups turkey drippings and reserved juices from the roasting pan

 2 tablespoons sweet rice flour, or gluten-free cornstarch

 1/2 cup water, or milk or white wine

 Ground black pepper, to taste

 Steps to Make It